denten-books/plain-text/0-intro.md

 ## 0.5 Plan of the Present Work

-In the chapters to follow, the electronic literary artifact---the thing next to my laptop on my desk---will come fully into view as a computational device, a kind of a universal metaphor invented to engender ubiquitous simulation.
-A number of significant consequences follow.
-I will begin by describing the condition by which the simulated sign splits to reside in at least two distinct locations, screen and storage medium.
-The "illusion of the simulated text" will thereafter identify an incongruity between the two sites of reading.
-Erasing the inscription on the screen, for example, may not elicit the corresponding action on the disk.

-The screen gives rise to the ephemeral quality of the inscription.
-Words on the screen appear conspicuous, but do not last once the device is powered off.
-Device reading happens on screens that refresh themselves at a rate of around 60 cycles per second (Hertz).
-Screen textuality is therefore by definition ephemeral.
-It is technically an animation.
-It moves even as it appears to stand still.
-Yet paradoxically, simulated text is also pervasive.
-Embedded into "solid state" drives and magnetic "hard disks," inscription attains the quality of what Wendy Hui Kyong Chun calls the "enduring ephemeral" [@chun_enduring_2008, 148].
-Precisely because simulated text adheres lightly to its medium, it has a tendency to multiply and to spread widely.
-Like the fine particles of glitter, it is difficult to contain.
-The simulated text falls apart into bits and pixels that replicate and tumble about the system.
-In this way a deleted email may still persist on the drive, be replicated to remote servers, and proliferate across datasets used for machine learning, advertising, and national intelligence.

 The tangled pathways of inscription through the device exist in relation to specific communities of computational practice.
 A researcher cannot therefore expect to discover a single theoretical framework that can capture the